-- 4.3.3.2.
+- 4.3.2.
+During AESP enrollment, the participant is evaluated for the likelihood of developing chronic sequelae should they acquire Q fever.
+University affiliates with valvular or congenital heart defects or immunosuppression are advised of the potential risks involved, and medical clearance for duty will be determined by the Director of Employee Health Services. - 4.3.3.
+Occupational Infection Signs, Symptoms, and Treatment: - 4.3.3.1.
+The incubation period averages 20 days, with a range from 14 to 39 days. - 4.3.3.2.
 Signs and symptoms of acute infection include the sudden onset of severe headache, high fever spiking to 104° F or greater, chills, and myalgia.
 The patient may present with pneumonitis or clinical hepatitis.
 Treatment is initiated as soon as diagnosis is suspected. - 4.3.3.3.
 Serologic confirmation of the diagnosis is accomplished three months later using enzyme immunoassay (EIA), testing of serum samples obtained at the time of initial report, at two weeks and every 30 days from that day for three months. - 4.3.3.4.
 The University affiliate's work status depends upon the severity of symptoms.
-Human to human transmission of Q fever has not been documented.
+Human to human transmission of Q fever is rare.